Last modified May 18, 2017

-OneLogin may use the collected personal information and other information OneLogin collects about your use of the Service to operate and make the Service available to You, for billing, identification and authentication, to contact you about your use of the Service, research purposes, and to generally improve the content and functionality of the Web site and the Service.
+OneLogin may use the collected personal information and other information OneLogin collects about your use of the Service to operate and make the Service available to You, for billing, identification and authentication, to contact you about your use of the Service, research purposes, and to generally improve the content, functionality, and security of the Web site and the Service.
 OneLogin will also use the collected personal information to send you periodic newsletters.

 Data collected by OneLogin: Upon request OneLogin will provide you with information about whether we hold, or process on behalf of a third party, any of your personal information.
 If your personal information changes, or if you no longer desire to use the Service, you may correct, update, delete or deactivate it by making the change within the Service or by reaching out to OneLogin Customer Success via support.onelogin.com.
 We will respond to your request within 3 business days.
 OneLogin will retain your information for as long as your account is active or as needed to provide you the Service and to comply with our legal obligations, resolve disputes, and enforce our agreements.